 Heading into Whistler Village?
 Our tips on where to eat in Whistler, with or without the kids.

-There are some great Whistler accommodation options in the Creek, from luxury hotels with great spas to family-friendly condominium suites, Air BnBs and home rental options.
+If you’re wondering where to stay at Whistler Creekside, rest assured.
+There are some great Whistler Creekside accommodation options, from luxury hotels with great spas to family-friendly condominium suites, Airbnbs and home rental options.

 Evolution is a resort home away from home, with fully kitted-out condominium style suites with kitchens, laundry facilities, and multiple bedrooms.
 There’s lots of room for families, including Fido as Evolution is pet-friendly (for an extra fee).
 Evolution has secured ski storage so no shlepping equipment up elevators, which is always a bonus especially when travelling with kids.
 The lodge is slope side so you won’t have to travel far to get to the gondola either.